raylin/fcmp/README.md

 ### setAlgo

-The algo must be one of crypto.getHashes().
-The default algo is `sha1`, if you want to change the algo, this function must call before the others.
+The algorithm must be one of crypto.getHashes().
+The default algorithm is `sha1`, if you want to change the algorithm, this function should call before the others.

 ```
-// Default algo: sha1
+// Default algorithm: sha1
 fcmp.setAlgo('md5');
 ```